 The best sleeping position if you have a pinched nerve is sleeping on your side.
 It’s easiest on your neck.

 Sleeping on your back is also fine as long as you have a pillow that offers good support.
-However, you should avoid sleeping on your stomach because it puts your neck in an unnatural position and can make the pain worse.
+However, you should avoid sleeping on your stomach because it’s the worst sleeping position for the pinched nerve.
+It puts your neck in an unnatural position and can make the pain even worse.

 If you’re a stomach sleeper it’s best to start training yourself to sleep on your side or back.

 Best Pillows for Pinched Nerve in Neck 2020: Reviews

 Like I’ve mentioned before, a water-based pillow is one of the best when it comes to providing to support and relief for a pinched nerve in the neck.